kothariyashh/Offline-Text-to-Speech/README.md

 - Convert and play text using the Text-to-Speech engine.
 - Save the converted audio as a WAV file.

-Feel free to contribute to the project and make it even better!

 ## Credits